Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/CNN - Convolutional Neural Networks/Readme.md

         - To try out image kernels, visit this [link](https://setosa.io/ev/image-kernels/).

         - The extracted features are then used to train a machine learning model and these extracted features are called `feature maps`.
 It is referredt to more generally as `convolutional layers`.

+        - Kernel vs Filter

+            - Kernel: A kernel is a small matrix used to extract features from an image.

+            - Filter: A filter is a kernel applied to an entire image.